php-fig/fig-standards/proposed/http-message.md

 // ['bar', 'baz']
 ```

-Note: Not all header values can be concatenated using a comma
+Note: Not all header values can be concatenated using a comma (e.g.,
-(e.g., Set-Cookie).
-When working with such headers, consumers of the
+`Set-Cookie`).
+When working with such headers, consumers of
-MessageInterface SHOULD rely on the `getHeaderAsArray()` method for retrieving
+`MessageInterface`-based classes SHOULD rely on the `getHeaderAsArray()` method
-such multi-valued headers.
+for retrieving such multi-valued headers.

 ### 1.2 Streams